whawty/auth/contrib/sync/README.md

 The first 2 steps are quite self-explanatory.
 For the third to work the slave host must be able to reach the masters web API.
 The uri for the update endpoint can be configured using the `--do-upgrades` parameter.
-Mind that the app's web API currently has no support for https and it is strongly recommended to have a SSL-enabling reverse proxy in front of it.
+You are also strongly recommended to enable TLS for the master's web API or add a TLS-enabling reverse proxy in front of it.

 The remote upgrades are opportunistic which means that a failed update call will be silently ignored.
 This is so that a temporary communications problem between master and slave